SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/3-integrate/2-Outbound.md

 To simulate the upstream you could download a PDF snapshot file (via the `Download Snapshot` button) of the validated invoice an transfer it to the dedicated file upload directory which could be accessed by **SAP Central Invoice Management (CIM)** or **OpenText Vendor Invoice Management (VIM)** or other comparable solutions.

-In the current source code the `Accept` and `Reject` buttons are _only_ triggering notifications - in an productive scenario this behaviour have to be enhanced to trigger a real upstream scenario.
+In the current source code the `Accept` and `Reject` buttons are _only_ triggering notifications - in a productive scenario this behaviour has to be enhanced to trigger a real upstream scenario.

 See also: